Last updated on November 20th, 2019 at 07:30 pm

 Things to do at Stephen Foster State Park: Kayaking and great hiking

-Long before Florida rivers were filled with flotillas of kayaks and paddleboards, folks were canoeing the Suwanee River.
+Long before Florida rivers were filled with flotillas of kayaks and paddleboards, folks were canoeing the Suwannee River.

 It’s a long, scenic, sometimes wild river with tea-colored water, sand bars and banks that can be bluff-like and rocky.
 It has a gentle current (except at Big Shoals, just upstream from Stephen Foster State Park, where there is actual whitewater.)
 There are many outfitters who rent canoes and kayaks and provide shuttle service along its long route.